 When baklava is golden brown, remove from the oven and pour syrup spoon by spoon making sure that it has penetrated through all pieces.
 Allow to stand at room temperature until completely cooled and then cut it all the way through.

-The chocolate baklava in the picture has been made using different ingredients and is included in my cookbook Mint, Cinnamon & Blossom Water, Flavours of Cyprus, Kopiaste!
+The chocolate baklavas in the picture has been made using quince preserve and syrup and nuts and is included in my cookbook Mint, Cinnamon & Blossom Water, Flavours of Cyprus, Kopiaste!

 Kopiaste and Kali Orexi,